 This QAA Collaborative Enhancement Project is exploring how institutional regulations and practice regarding assessment can impact students’ sense of belonging.
-It is led by University of the Arts London, partnered with Glasgow School of Art and Leeds Arts University.

 Assessment is relational, yet to date there has been limited discussion about how assessment can develop student belonging through meaningful compassionate interactions and practices.
 At each stage of assessment, how our students experience feelings of belonging is critical to their involvement with their learning processes and their identification as successful HE learners.